Pink fairy armadillo: Range and habitat

 Pink fairy armadillos are nocturnal burrowing mammals endemic to the xeric environment in central Argentina.
 They have been found south of Mendoza province as well as north of Rio Negro and south of Buenos Aires.
 This narrow range contains a unique and crucial habitat for the pink fairy armadillo.
 It lives in scrubby grasslands that display a variety of thin Larrea and Portulaca shrubs during spring and summer periods.
 It also resides in sandy plains and dunes.

 The pink fairy armadillo is classified as a subterranean armadillo that is extremely sensitive to environmental changes and stress.
 As an example, sudden environmental changes that could affect pink fairy armadillos include temperature and soil quality.
 In order for them to survive and maintain stability, they must occupy undisturbed places that contain sufficient amounts of compact sand and hiding places.
 This also refers to possible captivity conditions for this animal due to its desert-adapted characteristics.

-Dietary habits
+Diet

 The pink fairy armadillo is classified as a fossorial, generalist, insectivore.
 Ants and larvae are its main food source while underground.
 While those are its primary sources of food, armadillos are known to also eat worms, snails, and various insects.
 If these insects and invertebrates cannot be found, plant leaves and roots make a good secondary dietary option for their underground lifestyle.
-In captivity, this animal was observed to willingly accept such foods as watermelon, avocado shells with avocado flesh, and Mazuri Insectivore Diet.
+In captivity, this animal was observed to willingly accept such foods as watermelon, avocado shells with avocado flesh, and a commercial insectivore diet.